-Due to the spread of COVID-19 and the varied measures adopted globally, we will explore options for providing a hybrid option if necessary for the Oceans Past IX conference which will be held in Seattle at the University of Washington between 22 and 25 June 2022.
+Due to the spread of COVID-19 and the varied measures adopted globally, we have explored options for providing a hybrid option for the Oceans Past IX conference which will be held in Seattle at the University of Washington between 22 and 25 June 2022.

 The Oceans Past Conference convenors.

 View the OPIX Book of Abstracts.